thoth-station/srcops-testing/README.md

 # srcops-testing

-This is a SrcOps test repository
+This is a SrcOps test repository, we use it to test Zuul...